nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- This is the path to the HEX2DFU utility.
 Use forward slashes and do not provide executable name here.
 - "ESP32_IDF_PATH" : "**<path-to-esp-idf-mind-the-forward-slash>**"
 	- This the path to the ESP32 IDF utility.
 Use forward slashes and do not provide executable name here.
+- "ESP32_LIBS_PATH" : "**<absolute-path-to-the-ESP32-libs-folder-mind-the-forward-slashes>**"
+	- This is the path to the folder where the ESP32 libraries can be found.
+Use forward slashes.
+- "EXECUTABLE_OUTPUT_PATH" : "**${workspaceRoot}/build**"
+	- This is the default and recommended path which will expand to the build folder when building from VS Code.
+When building from the command line or from Visual Studio this is not required.
 - "TARGET_SERIES" : "**STM32F7xx**"
 	- For STM32 MCUs represents the target series (STM32F4XX, STM32L4XX, and so on)
-	- For ESP32 matches the series name: "ESP32"
+	- For ESP32 matches the target name: "ESP32_WROOM_32"
 - "USE_RNG" : "**ON**"
 	- Option to enable the use of the hardware true random generator unit, if present.
 Default is ON as the majority of the targets have this feature.
 - "DP_FLOATINGPOINT" : "**OFF**"